vic-ma/website/content/posts/2025-05-14-introduction.md

 ## Crossword construction

 Creating a crossword is tricky.
-Creating a _good_ crossword is even trickier.
+Creating a *good* crossword is even trickier.
 There are many things to take into account.
 For example:
 * Are the words interesting?
 * Are there any words that are so uncommon as to feel unfair?
 * Does the puzzle have a good variety of parts of speech?
 * Is the grid rotationally symmetric?
-* Are there any unchecked squares?
+* Are there any unchecked cells?

-To learn more about the crossword construction process, check out [How to Make a Crossword Puzzle](https://www.nytimes.com/2018/09/14/crosswords/how-to-make-a-crossword-puzzle-the-series.html), from _The New York Times_, as well as [How to Create a Crossword Puzzle](https://www.youtube.com/watch?v=aAqQnXHd7qk), from _Wired_.
+To learn more about the crossword construction process, check out [How to Make a Crossword Puzzle](https://www.nytimes.com/2018/09/14/crosswords/how-to-make-a-crossword-puzzle-the-series.html), from *The New York Times*, as well as [How to Create a Crossword Puzzle](https://www.youtube.com/watch?v=aAqQnXHd7qk), from *Wired*.

 Crossword editing software can make the process easier---certainly not easy---but easier.
 For example, the GNOME Crosswords editor gives you a list of possible words for each row/column, taking into account any cells in the row/column that are already filled with a letter (a constraint on the list of possible words).